 All manuscripts undergo peer review with at least two independent referees.
 The peer review is organized by the session conveners of the respective conference, who act as the guest editors for the proceedings.
+Advances in Science and Research performs a single-blind peer review.
+However, it is up to the referees to reveal their identity.

 Once a manuscript has been registered, the author will receive a manuscript number from the online editorial support system, the Copernicus Office Editor, and will be asked to upload the manuscript files as described in the manuscript submission section.